nabenabe0928/coding_rules/github/README.md

 6. Separate refactoring from features

-Note that we prefer code explanations in the actual codes rather than PR comments, because they should not be used only for the temporal explanations.
+Note that we prefer code explanations in the actual codes rather than PR comments, because they should not be used only for temporal explanations.
-However, it is also promoted to put comments at Github webpage for the PR to dispel reviewers' doubt beforehand.
+However, it is also promoted to put comments on the Github webpage for the PR to dispel reviewers' doubt beforehand.

 For the optional strategies, it is recommended to follow:
 1. Make PRs for each small change when you would like to change small issues across many files such as changing variable names